Homepage

 View deal

-Taste some new-style Cypriot wines along the Diarizos, Cyprus' yet-undiscovered wine producing region.
+Taste some new-style Cypriot wines along the Diarizos, the hidden gem of Cyprus's wine producing regions.

 More than a dozen grape varieties are cultivated in the artisan vineyards of this unspoilt green valley, from the staple mavro to less well-known cultivars that produce a growing list of reds, white and dessert wines.
 Sample and buy at wineries including Nelion in Praitori and Lagria at Salamiou.